PaoloMazzon/JamEngine/Notes.md

 As far as this documentation is concerned, when it says "Exceptions" it actually means that specific flag may be set to `jErrorCode` (which can be checked via `jGetError`).
 If an error occurs, the program will not cease to run, that's on you.
+Please also note that while a function may say it only throws x y or z, it may call other Jam Engine functions that throw other things.
+This is to say that a function can indirectly raise errors that weren't denoted in the root function's documentation.

 Asset Loading System
 --------------------